balena-io/docs/pages/learn/develop/integrations/bluemix.md

 ![Application Environment Variables](/img/integrations/bluemix/Bluemix_resin_env1.png)

-Set up your device and connect to resin.
+Set up your device and connect to {{ $names.company.lower }}.
 Then in the device's dashboard, redefine the environment variables (the Device ID and Auth Token).
 If you have multiple devices, repeat these steps for all.

 ![Device Environment Variables](/img/integrations/bluemix/Bluemix_resin_env2.png)